kelseyhightower/pipeline/labs/test-the-pipeline.md

 e4992a4e2d9c  ebdea5007926c3365574c3f49b0226f49a50f3fc  2017-11-18T23:37:08
 ```

-The `pipeline-staging-deployment` build trigger pushes a commit to the `pipeline-infrastructure-staging` GitHub repository.
+The `pipeline-staging-build` build trigger pushes a commit to the `pipeline-infrastructure-staging` GitHub repository.

 ![Image of GitHub Staging Repo](images/staging-commit.png)